Executive Committee Bios

 "Diversity, Equity, and Inclusion should not be a part of what we do, it should be the foundation of what we do.
 I am committed to ensuring that we have created an environment that provides under-represented minorities, women, and the LGBTQ community with the same opportunities and respect as their peers.
 As Assistant Dean for Research, my hope is that when you look at the research community in the College of Engineering, you not only see a diverse representation of our world, but a shared equality between us.
 As a Buckeye, private citizen, and Columbus native, I hope that I can be one small part of the greater solution."

-Dr. Stiner-Jones is Assistant Dean of Graduate Programs and Assistant Professor of Practice in Biomedical Engineering in the College of Engineering at The Ohio State University.
-As Assistant Dean she provides leadership of graduate affairs and professional development for graduate students and postdoctoral trainees.
+Dr. Stiner-Jones is Associate Dean of Graduate Programs and Assistant Professor of Practice in Biomedical Engineering in the College of Engineering at The Ohio State University.
+As Associate Dean she provides leadership of graduate affairs and professional development for graduate students and postdoctoral trainees.
 Stiner-Jones also oversees strategic recruitment of graduate students with a focus on increasing diversity.
 As Assistant Professor, she is responsible for participating in teaching, scholarship and service to the department.

 Stiner-Jones received her Bachelor and PhD degrees from Wright State University and her MBA from Capital University.
 After completing her PhD in Biomedical Sciences, she completed postdocs in neuroimmunology and psychoneuroimmunology at Ohio State.
 Stiner-Jones’ work has been published in numerous scientific journals and presented both nationally and internationally.
 After completing her postdoctoral fellowship, she accepted a faculty position in Ohio State’s College of Dentistry and served as Director of Minority Student Recruitment and DENTPATH, a post baccalaureate program to prepare disadvantaged students for dental school.